akomaprospernkemjika/My-Daily-Learnin-Log-/README.md

 ---
 - Set up GitHub Discussions on world-development-indicators-analysis repo
 - - June 18 2025: Practiced sequential and compounding percentage problems for aptitude test

+## June 22, 2026
+- Couldn't update the log yesterday — was deep in final preparation for the Stransact aptitude test
+- Today is test day — heading in to write the Stransact aptitude test
+- Spent the lead-up sharpening numerical and verbal reasoning, and also got some practice in on logical and critical reasoning
+- By the end of today, hoping to resume the Meridian Consumer Goods analytical project and pick momentum back up
+- One test at a time, one mile at a time 🐢

+---